 Margaret Hendry School Q&As

-The building site will be enclosed by a construction site fence and will be locked at all times.
-The fence will be put up prior to the construction work starting.
+The building site is enclosed by a construction site fence and will be locked at all times.
+If you see an emergency or safety risk, please call the building project manager on

 0418 675 643.